Are there any things to do in Comodoro Rivadavia and is it even worth visiting?

 Cayo Coco del Mar

-Our favourite restaurant that we visited multiple times over the course of our trip was Cayo Coco del Mar.
+Our favourite restaurant which we visited multiple times over the course of our trip was Cayo Coco del Mar.

 This seaside restaurant is located on Playa Costanera and it looks out over the ocean.
 Of course, we had to try the seafood!